 Prospective students seeking admission to the respiratory therapy program must:

 - Submit to the SC4 Office of Enrollment Services a completed application for admission to SC4.

-- Submit to the SC4 Office of Enrollment Services a secondary application: Allied Health program application, indicating respiratory therapy – associate degree as the intended program of study.
+- Submit Health Sciences online application, indicating respiratory therapy – associate degree as the intended program of study.

 - Complete a specific respiratory therapy application by June 30 of the application year.

 Qualified applications will be reviewed in July (summer semester).
 Notification of applicant finalists, acceptances and rejections will be mailed by July 30.
 Acceptance into the program is competitive.
 Ranking criteria includes but is not limited to grade point average, grades received in the required prerequisite courses, and attendance of an informational meeting.